 How Your Donation Makes a Difference

-A $30 donation will support one resident for 10 days' of utility cost, an expense which is needed for daily living, like shower, laundry, lighting and cooking of meals
+A $90 donation will support one resident for 1 month's of utility cost, an expense which is needed for daily living, like shower, laundry, lighting and cooking.

-A $90 donation will support one resident with 1 month's of utility costs, an expense which is needed for daily living, like shower, laundry, lighting and cooking of meals.
+A $180 donation will support one resident with 2 month's of utility costs, an expense which is needed for daily living, like shower, laundry, lighting and cooking.

-A $540 donation will support one resident with 6 month's of utility costs, an expense which is needed for daily living, like shower, laundry, lighting and cooking of meals.
+A $540 donation will support one resident with 6 month's of utility costs, an expense which is needed for daily living, like shower, laundry, lighting and cooking.

-A $1000 donation will support one resident for 1 year of utility cost, an expense which is needed for daily living, like shower, laundry, lighting and cooking of meals
+A $1000 donation will support one resident for 1 year of utility cost, an expense which is needed for daily living, like shower, laundry, lighting and cooking.

 About Campaignends 31 Mar 2021, 11:59 PM

 With lights in her room, she can see the vivid colours of her creation throughout the day.